rohithill/Best-websites-a-programmer-should-visit/README.md

 - [Seymour](https://harc.github.io/seymour-live2017) : Live Programming for the Classroom
 - [Code share](https://codeshare.io) : Share code in real-time with other developers
 - [Solid Tools for Developers](https://soliddevtools.com) : Online debugging tools for developers and system administrators
-- [OS Query](https://osquery.io/) : Easily ask questions about your Linux, Windows, and macOS infrastructure
+- [OS Query](https://osquery.io) : Easily ask questions about your Linux, Windows, and macOS infrastructure
+- [LaunchPad](https://launchpad.graphql.com) : Appollo launchepad for testing GraphQl queries
+- [IDE Onlang](https://ide.onelang.io) : Write in one language and get the same result in other languages.
+- [PullRequest](https://www.pullrequest.com/) : Code review as a service from vetted, professional reviewers
+- [Extends Class](https://extendsclass.com/) : Online developer tools: REST and SOAP clients, SQLite browser, testers (Regex, XPath, JSONPath) and other tools (Encoders, Converters and formatters)

 ## Bash and Shell scripting
 - [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/) : An in-depth exploration of the art of shell scripting